UPPMAX/UPPMAX-documentation/docs/software/pelle_file_transfer_using_transit_sftp.md

 Data transfer to/from Pelle using [Transit](../cluster_guides/transit.md)
 is one of the ways ways to transfer files to/from Pelle

-One can use SFTP to copy files between Pelle and Transit, from either Pelle or Transit.
+One can use [SFTP](../software/sftp.md) to copy files between Pelle and Transit, from either Pelle or Transit.

 Both ways are shown step-by-step below.

 - [Using SFTP from Pelle](pelle_file_transfer_using_transit_sftp_from_pelle.md)
 - [Using SFTP from transit](pelle_file_transfer_using_transit_sftp_from_transit.md)

-Basic `sftp` command can be found [here](../software/sftp.md).

 ## Overview